snowplow/snowplowanalytics.com/_posts/2019-02-06-snowplow-r112-baalbek-batch-pipeline-reliability-improvements/index.md

 The latest version of the *EmrEtlRunner* is available from our Bintray [here](http://dl.bintray.com/snowplow/snowplow-generic/snowplow_emr_r112_baalbek.zip).

-A settings is needed to enable or disable compaction of the output of the shred job discussed above.
+A setting is needed to enable or disable compaction of the output of the shred job discussed above.

 {% highlight yaml %}
 aws: